Sybil's Garage: Issue No. 5

 The remote control on the cover of issue five is the remote that editor Matthew Kressel still uses for his television.
 The tentacle and the mushroom were created with the 3D modeling software Poser.
 The woman on the TV is associate editor Alaya Dawn Johnson's sister, Lauren, singing at a karaoke bar in Manhattan.
 This image was originally intended for the cover.
 In addition, the cover would feature a miniature galaxy floating in mid-air, spewing out the authors names in a spiral.
 Ultimately, however, the aspect ratio and contrast made the image unsuitable as the primary image.

-Randomly sprinkled throughout issue five are quotes from the 1983 concept album "Dazzle Ships" by Orchestral Manoeuvres in the Dark (OMD).
+Randomly sprinkled throughout issue five are quotes from the 1983 concept album Dazzle Ships by Orchestral Manoeuvres in the Dark.
 Many of the quotes are from the tracks "Genetic Engineering" and "ABC Auto Industry."
 The time 9:16 above the table of contents refers to the last stated time in the track "Time Zones," where recorded voices speak the exact time in multiple languages.
 The bar code under the quotes on page 71 is the same bar code on the back of the issue.